 |Practitioners need to make appropriate enquiries and give timely advice about potential tax issues to help client’s make the right decisions|

 The most frequent problematic land tax issues practitioners need to remember and build into their checklists and systems are set out below.

 Is the client buying as trustee of a trust?

-Land owned by a trustee on behalf of a trust, subject to certain exclusions3 is subject to land tax, once the aggregate Victorian land holdings reaches $25,000 instead of the general threshold of $250,000.
-The tax payable is at a higher surcharge land tax rate than the general land tax rate4.
+Land owned by a trustee on behalf of a trust, subject to certain exclusions (See section 46A of the Land Tax Act for a list of exclusions such as a superannuation trust) is subject to land tax, once the aggregate Victorian land holdings reaches $25,000 instead of the general threshold of $250,000.
+The tax payable is at a higher surcharge land tax rate than the general land tax rate.

 Claims have arisen where practitioners didn’t realise that the client was buying the property as trustee on behalf of a trust.
 The practitioners did not submit the land tax trust form 8 resulting in the wrong land tax being paid.
 The mistakes were usually discovered during a State Revenue Office audit and penalties and interest were incurred.

-Ask the client at the start of the transaction if they are buying on behalf of a trust and tell them that higher land tax will be incurred unless an exclusion applies 5.
+Ask the client at the start of the transaction if they are buying on behalf of a trust and tell them that higher land tax will be incurred unless an exclusion applies (See s.46A of the Land Tax Act 2005 (Vic)).
 Confirm the client’s instructions in writing.

 Are there land tax implications if buying more than one property from the same vendor?

 Land tax is usually adjusted at settlement based on the value of the property, that is, on a single holding basis, as though the land described in the particulars of sale is the only land owned by the vendor.
 It may be advantageous for some purchasers to buy multiple properties from one vendor under separate contracts rather than in one contract.